jgddesigns/stateshaper/README.md

 # Connector

-The Connector class can take your data and compress it into seed format, making it usable in the Stateshaper engine.
+The *Connector* class can take your data and compress it into seed format, making it usable in the *Stateshaper* engine.
 Right now this is mostly for personalization purposes, but may be modified going forward.

-For more ino, see the **CONNECTOR.md** file located in **src/main/connector**.
+For more ino, see the [`src/main/connector/CONNECTOR.md`](CONNECTOR.md) file.